About our Pantry Hampers

 - The hampers will be brought from the building either to your car, or on the benches outside.
 We will ask you to stand back whilst we do this to adhere to social distancing guidelines.

-- Any cash that is collected will be made directly into our cash box which can be sanitised regularly.
-Please note, due to current restrictions, we are unable to give any change so please bring the correct amount.
+- If paying by cash, this will be deposited directly into our cash box which is sanitised regularly.
+Please try to bring the correct amount.

 - Contactless card payments will be made via our card reader at a safe distance